 Bitcoin does not need centralised blacklists where malicious people can file false reports, or where heavy handed AML obligations will cripple a business.
 Even if a blacklist were to exist (even in a manner such as SpamHaus) I wouldn't use it, Ablative Hosting wouldn't use it and hundreds if not thousands of other people wouldn't use it.
 Bitcoin and other cryptocoins will continue to prosper regardless.

 Sustaining Creative Expression with an Accountable, Respectable New Internet

-Later that week I engaged with none other than Neil Turkewitz who at one point was pulling down $600,000 a year as a part of the RIAA.
+Later that week I engaged with none other than Neil Turkewitz who at one point was working as a part of the RIAA.
 He was lambasting respected Technology lawyers such as Neil Brown and Graham Smith for pointing out things such as UK case law countering some of his points, that due process requires courts not algorithms (for example) or that calling misuse of Copyright legislation censorship was somehow muddying the waters of actual censorship.

 The caselaw is against you on this, I'm afraid.— Graham Smith (@cyberleagle) September 15, 2017

 I'm trying to establish a less Wonderland-y framework for considering these issues.
 Copyright protects expression.
 Let's make sure it works.— neil turkewitz (@neilturkewitz) September 15, 2017

 Ha!
 This is not about being executioner-it is about taking responsibility for one's conduct.
 We need solutions to problems in internet time.— neil turkewitz (@neilturkewitz) September 14, 2017

 Upon my engagement I was advised that I was

 "fighting an old war", we reset the